Particular/docs.particular.net/nservicebus/nhibernate/index.md

 ## Controlling schema

 In some cases it may be necessary to take full control over creating the SQL structure used by the NHibernate persister.
-In these case the automatic creation of SQL structures on install can be disabled as follows:
+In these cases the automatic creation of SQL structures on install can be disabled as follows:

 **For all persistence schema updates:**